 Cost Benefit Analysis of Energy Efficiency and Renewable Projects (March 17, 2016)

 This full day, in-person course is designed for those with no or limited experience with conducting or using cost benefit analysis of energy efficiency, demand response and renewable energy projects and programs.
 This course covers the theory and practice of cost benefit analysis including the topics of time value of money, discount rates, monetizing non-market costs and benefits such as environmental externalities, the five major types of cost benefit analyses conducted for energy efficiency programs, uncertainty analysis, and data collection challenges.

-970:620 – Energy Sustainability and Policy
+970:620 – Energy Sustainability and Policy (Spring 2016)

 Familiarize students with the major issues associated with sustainable energy policy and planning and develop their abilities to conduct and assess energy related studies and their economic, environmental and social implications.
 The approach is to learn and think about energy sustainability in an interdisciplinary manner.
 Although this course is intended for Bloustein planning and policy students and students in the Nanotechnology for Clean Energy NSF IGERT and Sustainable Fuels Solutions for the 21st Century NSF IGERT, all graduate students and select undergraduate students interested in energy sustainability are welcome.

 10:775:202 – Climate Change, Public Health and Policy (Spring 2016)